Training structure

 Faculty of Science

-The Bibliographic Project UE provides training in documentary research, including the use of search engines, databases and bibliographic reference management tools.
-Students work in pairs on a topic they have defined themselves, in line with their training.
-This documentary research is enhanced by the writing of a synthesis and a poster.
+The EU Bibliographic Project consists of training in documentary research, including the use of search engines, databases, and bibliographic reference management tools.
+Students work in pairs on a topic they have chosen themselves, related to their course of study.
+This documentary research is enhanced by the writing of a summary and a poster.

 Sociology of scientific and technical controversies